Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: IoT scenario use case

-Each device instance can be configured by setting environment variables for the Docker containers.
+\paragraph{Edge device configuration} Each device instance created from the described templates can be configured by setting environment variables for the Docker containers.
 These variables are set in the topology creation program.
 The configuration options include the MQTT broker address or domain name, CoAP server address, MQTT topic, MQTT username and password authentication, MQTT QoS values, enabling TLS for MQTT or DTLS for CoAP, sleep times (mean value and random standard deviation) for each thread or setting the active and inactive time periods to enable and disable the telemetry thread temporarily.
 Additionally, all the IoT devices include the BusyBox~\cite{Busybox} binary.
-To make some devices vulnerable to Mirai, the scenario execution program configures some nodes with a username and password combination found in Mirai's brute forcing table, running the BusyBox Telnet server and setting the login shell to the BusyBox shell.
+To make some devices vulnerable to Mirai, the scenario generator program configures some nodes with a username and password combination found in Mirai's brute forcing table, running the BusyBox Telnet server and setting the login shell to the BusyBox shell.